Coronavirus (COVID-19) information

 The Down’s Syndrome Association (UK)

-The Down’s Syndrome Association (UK) has an information page about Coronavirus and Down syndrome.
+The Down’s Syndrome Association (UK) has an information page about COVID-19 and Down syndrome.

 Visit the Down’s Syndrome Association (UK) website here.